sievertst/luatex-transconv/README.md

 # The Transconv package for LuaTeX

-As a linguist who works on East Asian languages, I frequently have to render languages in the Latin script which do not usually use it.
-While for some contexts, the IPA is certainly the best way to go, there are many situations where it is either unnecessarily unwieldy or omits certain information (e.g. historical one) which may be crucial to the discussion.
-Therefore, it is often more practical to use a transcription scheme to transcribe the pronunciation (and sometimes certain aspects of the orthography) into (usually) the Latin script.
-For example, we may use Hanyu Pinyin to transcribe Standard Chinese.

-However, these schemes almost always pose at least one of these two problems on a LaTeX user:

-* They use non-ASCII characters which may be annoying to input, e.g. diacritics, super- or subscripts etc. Obviously it is possible to do this manually with LaTeX commands but it can be extremely obnoxious if you have to use those macros very frequently.
-* There are often multiple competing transcription schemes for each language and the author may not always be free in their choice of scheme.
-  So I might write one article using scheme x, but I end up publishing it in a different paper than anticipated and that paper requires me to use scheme y.
-So I would essentially have to manually find every single instance of me using x and change it to y instead.
-Obviously this is both tedious and highly error-prone.

-The Transconv package for LuaTeX aims to solve these problems by:
+The Transconv package for LuaTeX aims to make the use of transcriptions in LaTeX easier.

+As it is, there are two main problems concerning transcriptions:

+1. The transcription scheme of choice might be annoying to input (requiring the frequent use of macros to input characters which might not be accessible on the keyboard), and
+2. there are often multiple competing schemes for the same language, so an author who was originally using scheme x might find themselves having to switch to scheme y.
+In practice this amounts to manually track down and change every place where x was used – which of course is both tedious and error-prone.

+Transconv solves these problems by:

-* letting the user write in a transcription scheme which is easier to input and have the package handle the conversion to the actual output scheme with diacritics etc., and
+* letting the user write in a transcription scheme which is easier to input (normally pure ASCII) and have the package handle the conversion to the actual output scheme with diacritics etc., and
-* abstracting the actual scheme itself away from the text, so the user can switch schemes by simply changing an option, not every instance of them using the scheme.
+* abstracting the actual scheme itself away from the text.
+This allows the user to switch schemes by simply changing an option.

 For instance, if I had to transcribe the Southern Min word for “fifteen” in the Tâi-lô scheme (tsa&#x030D;p-gōo), I would normally have to write: